xrtlibrary/xrtlibrary-traverse/README.md

 Assume that the inner conforms to custom rule.

 <u>Note(s)</u>:
- - The callback return true if the inner conforms the custom rule.
+ - The callback should return true if the inner conforms the custom rule.

 <u>Exception(s)</u>:
  - *Traverse.Parameter*: Raised in the following situations: